ajahne/one-on-ones/README.md

 # One-On-One Resources
-Articles, books, posts and general resources for one-on-one meetings
+A curated list of articles, books, posts, and general resources for one-on-one meetings.

 ## Table of Contents:
 - [Objective](#objective)